Joe-Sunchez/network/README.md

 # network
-this repo have been created for me netowrk class
+this repo have been created for my netowrk class